-For fifteen years, Craig Della Penna worked for one of the country’s earliest short-line railroad companies marketing rail freight and managing the operations of two of the northeast’s largest railroad-owned trans-loading facilities.
+For twelve years, Craig Della Penna worked for one of the country’s earliest short-line railroad companies marketing rail freight and managing the planning and start-up operations of two of the northeast’s largest railroad-owned trans-loading facilities.

 Having a background in railroad history, he was invited by a regional publisher to write a series of books about the history of old railroad lines and their conversion to bike and hike trails.
 He was later hired by Rails-to-Trails Conservancy as an organizer and for seven years covered the New England region.